ashinkarov/agda-stacklang/gpce21-reply.md

 You are right, these are interesting questions indeed.
 However, we never claimed that it would be possible to literally port existing programs into the proposed system.
 Our main point is to demonstrate that you can add arbitrary properties to the programs that you will execute in the chosen language.
-As we are pursuing intrinsic approach, where proofs are parts of programs, it would be hard to imagine that there exists an approach that makes it possible to automatically port any existing programs into the proposed system with strong invariants.
-The invariants would have to come from somewhere.
+As we are pursuing an intrinsic approach, where proofs are parts of programs, it would be hard to imagine that there exists an approach that makes it possible to automatically port any existing programs into the proposed system with strong invariants, since in general there is no way to infer the invariants automatically.

 > * I think the main downside of the approach is that there is no enforcement
 >   that the embedded programs actually correspond to Postscript programs.
 They